Didn't receive expected email from Adobe

 • You convert a PDF using Create Adobe PDF Online.

-• Auto-renewal reminders.*
+• We send auto-renewal reminders.

-Mailbox settings
+Check Mailbox settings

 Check bulk or junk email folders